 16Tobit, happy and praising God, went out to meet his daughter-in-law at the gates of Nineveh.
-All those who saw him, walking alone and unaided, were amazed that he could see.
+All those who saw him, walking alone and unaided, were amazed that he

+12.1 Almsgiving-sharing-preserves from death; it purifies from all sin (v.
+9).
+The words used by Tobit are those of a society which in no way resembles our own.
+Sharing today takes many forms when nations begin to realize we are all one humanity.
+Sharing remains a basic law: if today many individuals and families could see.
 17Tobit proclaimed to them that God had taken pity on him and cured him.
 Then he went to Sara and blessed her saying, "Welcome, daughter!
 May God be blessed for having brought you to us and may your father and mother also be blessed."